 347 Sydney Road, Brunswick | Thai | Mains $16-$24

 Kao Thai is one of those places that rewards regulars.
-It’s a modest-looking spot on the quieter end of Sydney Road — BYO, no frills, and staff who remember your usual order.
-This is not the place for Instagram shots of gold-leaf pad thai.
+Modest-looking, on the quieter end of Sydney Road — BYO, no frills, and staff who remember your usual order.
+This is not the place for styled shots of gold-leaf pad thai.
 This is the place where you get genuinely good Thai food at honest prices and wonder why you ever paid $32 for the same thing in Fitzroy.

 The chicken cashew stir-fry is the dish that keeps locals coming back.
-It’s simple, well-seasoned, and exactly what you want on a Tuesday night when cooking feels like too much effort.
+Simple, well-seasoned, and exactly what you want on a Tuesday night when cooking feels like too much effort.
 The tom yum soup has a proper kick, and the green curry is fragrant without drowning in coconut cream.

-Kao Thai serves lunch and dinner and is open six days a week (closed Tuesdays).
-It’s BYO, which means you can bring that bottle of Riesling you’ve been saving and nobody’s going to charge you $15 a glass for the privilege.
+Open six days a week (closed Tuesdays).
+BYO, which means you can bring that bottle of Riesling and nobody charges you $15 a glass for the privilege.

 What to order: Chicken cashew stir-fry, tom yum goong, and sticky rice for mopping up the sauce.
 Bring your own wine.
-Total damage: roughly $45 for two if you’re sensible about it.
+Total damage: roughly $45 for two if you are sensible about it.

 4. Green Field — Reliable Vietnamese, No MSG